vitas9313-sketch/vitas9313-sketch/README.md

 ### 1️⃣ [Retail Data Analytics & Marketing Strategy](https://github.com/vitas9313-sketch/retail-big-data-analysis-marketing)

-Leveraged TAFENG retail data and hierarchical clustering in R to analyze customer and product features, design targeted marketing strategies, and translate insights into actionable business solutions, driving an estimated 2.1% increase in revenue and a 45-basis-point (0.45%) improvement in gross margin through optimized product allocation.
+Leveraged TAFENG retail data and hierarchical clustering in R to analyze customer and product features, design targeted marketing strategies, and translate insights into actionable business solutions, driving an estimated 2.1% increase in revenue and a 45-basis-point improvement in gross margin.

 ### 2️⃣ [The Global Case Competition at Harvard (GCCH) 2026 | Cross-Border M&A Project](https://github.com/vitas9313-sketch/harvard-gcch-2026-case-study)